Temple Theaters London

 - Acting classes at the studios of the Royal Academy of Dramatic Art (RADA).

-- Tickets to nine theater productions including one musical, one West End drama and seven fringe performances.
+- Tickets to ten theater productions including one musical, one West End drama and seven fringe performances.

 - A guided day trip to Stratford–upon–Avon including roundtrip private coach transfers, visit to selected Shakespearean properties, group dinner and tickets to a performance.
 Services of a professional guide throughout.